ruelalarcon/a_plus/README.md

 # A+Plus

 A social network for students to track course grades, share grade calculation templates, and manage course prerequisites, created by our group for CMPT 370 at the University of Saskatchewan.
+Built using Svelte, complete with a GraphQL API and Grafana Dashboard.

 ---